Replit CEO Masad discusses Cursor's $60B deal, independence plans

 Why This Matters

-At TechCrunch's StrictlyVC event, Replit CEO Amjad Masad discussed the company's preference for independence amid reports of rival Cursor's potential $60 billion acquisition by SpaceX.
-Masad noted Cursor operates at negative 23% gross margins, making independence difficult, while Replit has maintained positive gross margins for over a year.
-The AI coding platform has experienced explosive growth, going from $2.8 million revenue in 2024 to tracking toward a billion-dollar annual run rate.
-Replit targets non-technical users with an end-to-end platform from prompts to deployed applications, including security and database management.
-The company reports net revenue retention reaching 300% as existing customers expand spending.
+At TechCrunch's StrictlyVC event, Replit CEO Amjad Masad addressed Cursor's reported $60 billion SpaceX acquisition talks.
+Masad argued independence is viable for Replit due to positive economics, contrasting with Cursor's negative 23% gross margins.
+Replit has grown from $2.8 million revenue in 2024 to tracking toward a billion-dollar annual run rate.
+The company targets non-technical users with an end-to-end platform from prompt to deployed applications, including security and database management.
+Masad reported net revenue retention reaching 300% and gross margin positivity for over a year.
+He discussed potential legal action against Apple over App Store disputes and possibility of investing in customers.